0xSero/partisia-docs/docs/node-operations/node-payment-rewards-and-risks.md

 the [Fee distribution contract](https://browser.partisiablockchain.com/contracts/04fe17d1009372c8ed3ac5b790b32e349359c2c7e9?tab=state).
 In the state of the contract you can see a collapsed map placed to the right of the field called _epochs_:

-1. Click the map right of _epochs_
+1. Click the map right of `epochs`
-2. Unfold the maps and structs that succeed until you reach _metrics_
+2. Unfold the successive maps and structs until you reach `metrics`

-The map called _metrics_ holds node operator addresses.
-Next to the address of each node in the network you find a list called _signatureFrequencies_.
-The _signatureFrequencies_ tells you how many signatures on blocks the node has seen so far from each of the other nodes in the network in the current [epoch](../pbc-fundamentals/dictionary.md#epoch).
+The map called `metrics` holds node operator addresses.
+Next to the address of each node in the network you find a list called `signatureFrequencies`.
+The `signatureFrequencies` tells you how many signatures on blocks the node has seen so far from each of the other nodes in the network in the current [epoch](../pbc-fundamentals/dictionary.md#epoch).
 When every node has produced 100 blocks, the [epoch](../pbc-fundamentals/dictionary.md#epoch) is over and earned fees are distributed equally among the nodes receiving a vote from 2/3s of the nodes.
 A peer node will count how often your